What is DMARC Record and How to Setup DMARC Record for Your DNS?

 We’ll do our best to simplify it for you.
 Before we get to the final definition, recognizing the following factors will aid you in grasping the concept more easily.

-• SPF (Sender Policy Framework)
+- SPF (Sender Policy Framework)

 When you send an email, you use mail servers.
 On the other hand, an SPF record lists those mail servers and domains to which you have granted authorization to send emails on your behalf.
 And when you send an email, the receiving servers run it through an SPF check to determine whether it was sent from the authorized email server and determine the fate of your emails.

-• DKIM(Domain Keys Identified Mai)
+- DKIM(Domain Keys Identified Mai)

 DKIM is yet another protocol that shields email senders and recipients from spam.
 Although it is quite similar to SPF, it signs each email with a private key.
 Your recipient’s email server uses this key to determine whether your email is worth delivering.

-• DNS server
+- DNS server

 DNS is an abbreviation for domain name system or domain name server.
 They are in charge of linking domain names to web servers.
 When we send an email, the recipient’s server checks it against the DNS server to determine whether or not to advance.

-Let’s consider sending an email from xyz@companyname.com.
+Let’s consider sending an email from [email protected].
 When you hit the send button, your email server will contact the recipient’s server and check whether it has permission to reach the inbox.

 The receiving server will look up the DNS record immediately to determine whether this server can send emails on your behalf.
 If you send the email using the correct server, the recipient’s server will allow it to reach the inbox.
 Otherwise, it will bounce.

-So, where does DMARC comes in?
+So, where does DMARC come in?

 DMARC safeguards your domain against spoofing using DKIM and SPF records.
 A DMARC record allows a sender to clarify whether their emails are SPF and/or DKIM-shielded.
 It tells the receiver what to do if their emails don’t adhere to these guidelines.
 DMARC also allows email recipients to notify senders of emails that transmit or fail DMARC analysis.